abpframework/abp/docs/en/Tutorials/Part-1.md

 Then just install `Microsoft.EntityFrameworkCore.Design` into `Acme.BookStore.EntityFrameworkCore` project and try again

+After trying, in case it says that it can not load `Acme.BookStore.EntityFrameworkCore.DbMigrations` project, just restart your visual studio

 ![bookstore-pmc-add-book-migration](./images/bookstore-pmc-add-book-migration-v2.png)

 This will create a new migration class inside the `Migrations` folder of the `Acme.BookStore.EntityFrameworkCore.DbMigrations` project.